kelnmaari/aigateway/docs/API_DOCUMENTATION.md

 ## Overview

-Ollama-OpenAI Proxy provides an **OpenAI-compatible API** for local Ollama models.
+AIGateway Platform provides an **OpenAI-compatible API** for local Ollama models.
 All endpoints follow OpenAI API standards with additional features like function calling and embeddings.

 ### API Version